mike-boya/til/logging-and-monitoring/marking-with-syslog.markdown

 # MARKing with Syslog

-Syslog sends a lot of messages but how can you tell if those messages stop or it is just quiet evening.
+Syslog sends a lot of messages, but how can you tell if those messages stop or it is just quiet evening?
 This issue was affecting my syslog setup and I was about to write up a short log beacon until my co-worker mentioned MARK, syslogs heartbeat.
 I performed the following test on rsyslog 7.4.4.